Sequential rectifiable spaces of countable $cs^*$-character: Abstract

 \section{Abstract}

-We prove that each non-metrizable sequential rectifiable space $X$ of countable $\cs^*$-character contains a clopen rectifiable submetrizable $k_\w$-subspace $H$ and admits an open disjoint cover by subspaces homeomorphic to clopen subspaces of $H$.
+We prove that each non-metrizable sequential rectifiable space $X$ of countable $\cs^*$-character contains a clopen rectifiable submetrizable $k_\w$-subspace $H$ and admits a disjoint cover by open subsets homeomorphic to clopen subspaces of $H$.
 This implies that each sequential rectifiable space of countable $\cs^*$-character is either metrizable or a topological sum of submetrizable $k_\w$-spaces.
 Consequently, $X$ is submetrizable and paracompact.
 This answers a question of Lin and Shen posed in 2011.